aGrUM 3.1.1

 Copy constructor.

-SetIteratorSafe (const SetIterator< Key > &from)
+SetIteratorSafe (const SetIterator< Key > &iter)

 Copy constructor.

-SetIteratorSafe (SetIteratorSafe< Key > &&from)
+SetIteratorSafe (SetIteratorSafe< Key > &&from) noexcept

 Move constructor.